bitrise-io/devcenter/_articles/en/deploy/deploy-apps-to-applivery-from-bitrise.md

 ---
 # What is Applivery?

-[**Applivery**](https://www.applivery.com) is a mobile app distribution platform for iOS and Android that provides a powerful **mobile app management and distribution** system to simplify app delivery for both testers and employees, with a focus on an **easy-to-use experience**.
+[Applivery](https://www.applivery.com) is a mobile app distribution platform for iOS and Android that provides a powerful mobile app management and distribution system to simplify app delivery for both testers and employees, with a focus on an easy-to-use experience.

 Applivery has many features to **better manage your in-development and production-ready Apps** that will help speed up your development, get better feedback and develiver better applications.